-Youell’s Oyster House is conveniently located one block south of Hamilton Street at the corner of 23rd and Walnut Streets in Allentown PA, just minutes away from the new PPL Center.
-Youell’s Oyster House has been serving the finest seafood since the late 1800’s, and since then has grown and now has a line of fine fresh seafood, cock-tails, craft beer, and homemade desserts.
+Youell’s Oyster House is an oyster seafood house conveniently located one block south of Hamilton Street at the corner of 23rd and Walnut Streets in Allentown PA, just minutes away from the new PPL Center.
+Youell’s Oyster House has been serving the finest quality seafood since the late 1800’s, and since then has grown and now has a line of fine fresh seafood, cock-tails, craft beer, and homemade desserts.

 The history of Youell’s Oyster House is as rich as the food here, and interesting to say the least.
 The Rice brothers opened the eatery at the original location on Northampton Street, the current site of the former Hotel Easton.
 On top of that, they allegedly operated a speakeasy outside of town during the 1800’s.